sgoettsch/monolog-datadog/README.md

 # Datadog Monolog integration

 Monolog Handler to forward logs to Datadog using async requests.
+Uses pcntl for async logging, will automatically fall back to non async requests if pcntl is not available.

 ## Requirements
 - PHP 8.1+
 - PHP Curl

+## Optional
+- php-pcntl ( required for async logging )

 ## Installation